saymrwulf/go-ethereum/notes.md

-2019-01-21T17:18:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2019-01-21T05:40:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2019-01-21T20:31:00 - Late-night bugfix on financial RL environment (go-ethereum)
+2019-01-21T17:18:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2019-01-21T05:40:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2019-01-21T20:31:00 - Late-night bugfix on financial RL environment (go-ethereum) 2019-01-22T06:57:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum)